Divewitholeg/footer-social/DETAILS.md

 ## Language Select Component

-The language select component is a simple select element.
-The `lang.json` file is imported and the `langs` array is assigned to it.
-The `lang` variable is initialized with the value `en`.
-The `lang` variable is bound to the `v-model` of the select element.
-The `language.value` variable is passed to the parent component via the `lang` event.
-The `lang` event is emitted when the user selects a language from the select element.
+Let me walk you through the language select component.
+It's a straightforward select element that is linked to the lang.json file, which holds an array of languages assigned to the langs variable.
+By default, the lang variable is set to en.
+This lang variable is then bound to the v-model of the select element, allowing users to switch between available language options easily.

+When a user selects a language from the dropdown, the lang event is triggered, and the selected language value is passed on to the parent component via the language.value variable.
+This way, the chosen language setting can be used throughout the entire application.

 ```vue
 <script setup>